rkronberg/chem-benchmarks/README.md

 |        | GPU       | 2978  | AMD EPYC Trento 7A53 | 1 x 64 cores   | AMD MI250X  | 8[^1]         |

 [^1]: Strictly speaking, each LUMI GPU node has 4 GPUs.
-However, each MI250X GPU is composed of two graphics compute dies (GCDs), which from a software perspective act as separate GPU devices.
+However, each MI250X GPU is composed of two graphics compute dies (GCDs), which from a software (and Slurm) perspective act as separate GPU devices.

 ## Available benchmarks